pinyin/fragment/README.md

 Q:
 What's the difference between the mixin API and the widget API?

 A:

 Sadly, there's probably no prefect way to cache a widget's subtrees.
 Each of them have its own pros and cons.

-The mixin API allows you to return anything from your `fragment`: a list, a `PreferredSizeWidget`, a builder... which makes it the only way to go in some situation like caching a [Material AppBar](https://docs.flutter.io/flutter/material/AppBar-class.html), when parent widget `Scaffold` is expecting [a subtype of `Widget`](https://docs.flutter.io/flutter/material/Scaffold/appBar.html) rather than a `Widget` .
+The mixin API allows you to return anything from your `fragment`: a list, a `PreferredSizeWidget`, a builder... which makes it the only way to go in some situations like caching a [Material AppBar](https://docs.flutter.io/flutter/material/AppBar-class.html), when parent widget `Scaffold` is expecting [a subtype of `Widget`](https://docs.flutter.io/flutter/material/Scaffold/appBar.html) rather than a `Widget` .

 The widget API also has its own pros: you can use context in your builder and everything would work as expected, like when you want to use `InheritedModel` in your subtree.

 TL;DR: use `Fragment` widget when you want to use context, use `fragment` when you want to keep type on cache.

 ## Future Plans